BharathxD/System-Design/TCP/Important TCP Concepts/README.md

 Use case: anywhere you need “Real-time” (or) “Low-latency”, communication for our end user over the internet think about websockets

-eg: Chat App, Realtime likes on a live stream App, stock market
+EG: Chat App, Realtime likes on a live stream App, stock market